bhushanvp/Personal-Assistant-App/README.md

 Please make sure you add your details in the Settings page of the app before you query it.
 The app requires a lot of permissions to function properly.

+**Note:** I am a beginner in React Native so please forgive me for my coding style :)

 ## Available Features
 ### Calling
 - #### makeCall